haydenwalker980/dtel/index.md

 Welcome to DiscordTel's documentation!
 Use the navigation bar on the left side of your screen to learn more about the bot.

-.. note:: How do I set up DiscordTel for my own server?
-Click [here](http://discordtel.readthedocs.io/en/latest/DiscordTel%20Guide/) to get started!
+**How do I set up DiscordTel for my own server?** Click [here](http://discordtel.readthedocs.io/en/latest/DiscordTel%20Guide/) to get started!

 ## Start-up Guide in multiple languages
 * [En Français](http://discordtel.readthedocs.io/en/latest/Guide%20de%20DiscordTel%20en%20Fran%C3%A7ais/)